hinrik/bulk_insert.cr/README.md

 Helper class to perform batched `INSERT`s on a SQL database.

-When inserting large amounts of rows at a time, including values for multiple rows in a single `INSERT` is faster than executing an `INSERT` for every row.
+When inserting many of rows at a time, including values for multiple rows in a single `INSERT` is faster than executing an `INSERT` for every row.

 This class takes care of that for you, including preparing the necessary statements and executing them for any number of rows.